Accounting Cost-Volume-Profit Analysis

 5. Improve efficiency and productivity

-7. Limitation of cost-volume-profit analysis
+7. Limitations of CVP analysis

 • Total fixed costs do not change (which is often true only in the short run).